Office Assistant Duties and Career Options

-The U.S. Bureau of Labor Statistics predicted 12% overall employment growth for administrative assistants and secretaries from 2012-2022.
-At that time, expansion of jobs for medical secretaries was much higher, at 36%, and growth for legal secretaries was much lower, with an expected decrease of 3%.
-In 2013, the BLS reported an annual median salary of $32,840 for this occupation, excluding medical, legal and executive secretaries, whose salaries varied.
+The U.S. Bureau of Labor Statistics predicted 3% overall employment growth for administrative assistants and secretaries from 2014-2024.
+The BLS predicted an expansion of jobs for medical secretaries (21% gain) and a contraction of opportunities for legal secretaries (4% loss).
+In 2015, the BLS reported an annual median salary of $33,910 for this occupation, excluding medical, legal and executive secretaries, whose salaries varied.

 There are numerous routes to a successful career as an office assistant.
 Those considering this path should keep their options open and be willing to learn extra skills in order to aid them in their job duties, thereby allowing for career advancement and specialization.